Comparison of different approaches to the quasi-static approximation in Horndeski models: Derivation of the QSA expressions for mu and eta

 To see why the QSA is broken for models where the braiding is not present, it is useful to note that when $\alpha_{\rm B}\neq 0$ there exists a new scale, called \textit{braiding scale} ${\rm K}_{\rm B}$ defined as ${\rm K}_{\rm B}^2=\beta_1/\alpha_{\rm B}^2$ \citep{Bellini2014}.
 This scale appears in both the dynamical and constraint equations and it is easy to see that the gauge-invariant potential $Z$ can cluster on small scales only if $\alpha_{\rm B}\neq 0$ ($\mu_{Z}\neq 1$).
 When there is no braiding ($\alpha_{\rm B}=0$), there is no scale dependence as well as no dependence on $\delta\rho_{\rm m}$ in the constraint equation and it is, therefore, not correct to neglect the time derivative of the potential (especially if $c_{\rm s}^2\ll 1$), as this is the only scale dependence which can appear in the system.

 When limiting ourselves to the case of quintessence and $k$-essence, the expressions above lead to $\mu_Z=\mu\neq 1$ and $\eta=1$ (as $\gamma_9=0$).
-We will comment more on the differences with the expressions from the field equations (sect.~\ref{sect:EFE}) and from the EoS (sect.~\ref{sect:EoS}) approach later.
+We will comment more on the differences with the expressions from the field equations (Section~\ref{sect:EFE}) and from the EoS (Section~\ref{sect:EoS}) approach later.

 To the best of our knowledge, the expressions in Eq.~(\ref{eqn:MPlist}) have not been derived before, even if in \cite{Bellini2014,Gleyzes2014} the scale-independent small-scale limit has been derived.